 Sometimes helping doesn’t have to be limited to right there in the moment.
 Check in with the person who was harassed afterward and see what they might need.
 Ask if they’d like help reporting the situation or if you should call for help.
 Remember that for some people and communities, police presence can create additional fear or harm.
 Whenever possible, take the person’s lead about who to call for help and whether to call 911.

 You can help look out for your fellow Buffs and address others who may use racist language, tell racist jokes or engage in racist actions.
 You can learn more skills for having tough conversations or calling someone in about problematic comments or actions.
-It is critical we have these conversations and share that racist language and actions harm members of our community.
+It is critical we have these conversations--racist language and actions harm members of our community.

 There are resources available on campus: